Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Switching Control Among Agents as a 2-Layer MDP

-The above 2-layer MDP will allow us to estimate separately the agents'{} policies $p_{d}(\cdot \given s)$ and the environment'{}s transition pro\-bability $p(\cdot \given s, a)$ using both the middle and final states and design an algorithm that improves the regret that problem-agnostic RL algorithms achieve in our problem.
+The above 2-layer MDP will allow us to estimate separately the agents'{} policies $p_{d}(\cdot \given s)$ and the transition pro\-bability $p(\cdot \given s, a)$ of the environment using both the intermediate and final states and design an algorithm that improves the regret that problem-agnostic RL algorithms achieve in our problem.